 The data controller is Sport:80 Services Limited of Unit 3, Neepsend Triangle Business Centre, 1 Burton Road, Sheffield, England, S3 8BW.

 In respect of our Client Sub Domains, the data controller is the relevant Client and the data processor is Sport:80 Services Limited of Unit 3, Neepsend Triangle Business Centre, 1 Burton Road, Sheffield, England, S3 8BW.
+For the avoidance of doubt, we are acting as data processor only in relation to those technological services we have agreed to provide to the relevant Client via the Client Sub Domain pursuant to the Supply of Services Agreement entered into between us and the relevant Client.
+It should be noted that other organisations may also be acting as data processor on behalf of the relevant Client.

 In running and maintaining our website and providing services to you that will allow you to utilise the facilities on our website we may collect and process the following data about you: